 - Course content reflects DE policy and contemporary research on the topic - Course content and key messages for all course category aligns with that which is provided by DE support services. - Course content clearly states the learning outcomes for participants - Course reading materials should reflect DE policy and contemporary research on the topic and this should be used to underpin a variety of suitably challenging learning activities that are devised and provided by the course provider for participants. - Course content is focused on enhancing the learning outcomes and experiences of pupils and should be informed by the document, Looking at Our School 2022-A quality Framework for Primary Schools and Special Schools (DE, 2022) - Course content reflects the key principles, content and skills of the Primary Curriculum 1999, and for literacy courses, Primary Language Curriculum/Curaclam Teanga na Bunscoile 2019.
-As the Primary Mathematics Curriculum (PMC) is being launched in 2023, the Primary Mathematics Curriculum key messages should be reflected where appropriate. - Course content is focused on enhancing the learning outcomes and experiences of pupils and should be informed by the document, Looking at Our School 2022-A quality Framework for Primary Schools and Special Schools (DE, 2022) and the content and key messages should align with that which is provided by DE support services. - Course content gives due regard to specific class levels and the individual learning needs of pupils - Where new curriculum specifications come into existence, content reflecting older curricula should be removed by the provider.
+As the Primary Mathematics Curriculum (PMC) was launched in 2023, the Primary Mathematics Curriculum key messages should be reflected where appropriate. - Where new curriculum specifications are issued, content reflecting older curricula should be removed by the provider. - Course content gives due regard to specific class levels and the individual learning needs of pupils